 3 credits.
-Prerequisite: Art 361.
+Prerequisite Art 361.
 Explore and expand the scope of your personal relationship to painting.
 Introduces written documentation of painting ideas in conjunction with studio work.
 Examination of significant contemporary and innovative trends in painting.
-Class presentation on a relevant major painter required.
-Museum trip(s).
+Course may be repeated for up to 6 credits.
 Studio fee.